-In 1978, Maryland's General Assembly enacted legislation creating the Minority Business Enterprise (MBE) Program to ensure that socially- and economically-disadvantaged small business owners are included in the State’s procurement and contracting opportunities.
-Current MBE regulations direct 70 participating State agencies to make every effort to award an overall minimum goal of 29% of the total dollar value of their procurement contracts directly (prime contractors) or indirectly (subcontractors) to certified MBE firms.
+In 1978, the Maryland General Assembly enacted legislation creating the Minority Business Enterprise (MBE) Program to ensure that socially and economically disadvantaged small business owners are included in the state’s procurement and contracting opportunities.
+Current regulations set the MBE Program's statewide aspirational goal at 29% across 70 participating agencies and departments.

 Only the work of certified MBEs can be counted toward an established contract goal.
 MBE certification is performed and managed by the Office of Minority Business Enterprise.
 This unit is housed within the Maryland Department of Transportation and certifies businesses for a variety of federal socioeconomic and small business programs in addition to the state's MBE Program.
 This unit hosts a monthly application assistance workshop to prepare small businesses that are beginning the application process.
 The Federal DBE/ACDBE program requirements are separate from Maryland's MBE Program.
 Applicants are not required to seek both federal and state certifications.